-Overnight at our hotel in Siem Reap at a local hotel.
+Overnight in Siem Reap at Sonalong Boutique Village and Resort.

-Birding the Florican Grasslands in the Morning.
+Birding the Prolay Grasslands in the Morning.
 Tmatboey in the Afternoon

-The critically endangered Bengal Florican and many waterbirds are found in the grasslands north of Tonle Sap Lake.
-This striking bustard is the focus of our visit to these grasslands.
-Finding the florican is usually straightforward here, as they display in the early morning by leaping above the grassland.
-Another specialty of the site is Manchurian Reed Warbler, a winter visitor that can often be found in the tall grass away from water.
+The critically endangered Bengal Florican can be found in the Prolay Grasslands north of Tonle Sap Lake, and this striking bustard is the focus of our visit to these grasslands.
+If we arrive early (5 AM departure from the hotel), finding the florican is usually straightforward here, as they display in the early morning by leaping above the grassland.
+At this early hour, the grasslands are alive with bird song and activity.
+A songbird specialty of the site is Manchurian Reed Warbler, a winter visitor that can often be found in the tall grass away from water.
 Greater-spotted and Imperial Eagles also winter in the area in small numbers along with Eastern Marsh Harrier, Pied Harrier, Black Kite, and Peregrine Falcon.

-After our early morning visit to the Florican grasslands, we'll head toward the forests of Tmatboey.
+After our early morning visit to the Prolay Grasslands, we'll head toward the forests of Tmatboey.
 Tmatboey is an isolated village of 220 families located in Kulen Promtep Wildlife Sanctuary in the Northern Plains of Cambodia.
 Tmatboey supports globally important breeding populations of two critically endangered Ibis species: the Giant Ibis and the White-shouldered Ibis.
 Because of this, it is the site of a unique community ecotourism project established by the Ministry of Environment and the Wildlife Conservation Society's (WCS) Cambodia Program.
 The Tmatboey Ibis Project aims to directly link birding tourism, bird conservation, and community development.
 A conservation contribution is levied on each visitor (included in your tour cost), which is used for infrastructure improvements and other development projects, as part of the agreement with WCS to conserve wildlife and maintain natural habitats.